alexyorke/alexyorke.github.io/_drafts/2026-06-13-monads-in-c-sharp-part-3-io.md

 // Requests are sent while Map traverses the list.
 ```

 `List.Map` is still just applying the supplied function according to the list's traversal policy.
-The difference is that invoking `FetchCurrentPrice` already sends the request and observes external state, so eager traversal sends requests eagerly and a thrown exception stops later product IDs.
+The problem is that `FetchCurrentPrice` is not just a calculation.
+Invoking it already sends a request, so you cannot treat it like a value you can freely throw away and recompute.
+If this API needs pacing, retries, short-circuiting after failure, or simply to happen at a particular time, something has to own that policy.

 If you wrote the same thing procedurally, that policy would be explicit in the loop: